Dear Facebook Mums, oh my mistake. Let me start again. Dear Perfect Social Media Mums,

 Well Social Media Mum, I’m not sorry for reaching out and sounding like a total psycho.
 I’m not sorry at all.
 I’m not going to pretend that I’m totally fine when I’m drowning.
 I’m not going to shut other mums down when they ask for advice and I certainly am not going to add ridiculous comments that aren’t helpful and are totally condescending.

-Sure, we all have our good and bad days but when you’re feeling down I sure as hell wouldn’t go and kick you while you’re down.
+Sure, we all have our good and bad days but when you’re feeling down I sure as hell wouldn’t go and kick you.
 It’s a dog act lady!

 My own social media?
 It’s real.
 There’s no filters, editing or making anyone feel lesser.
 I’m not going to dress my son in hundreds of dollars’ worth of clothes for the ‘perfect pic’ or so he can be a ‘brand rep’, I take photos to create memories, share stories to share parts of my life and if I happen to share strife, it means I really do struggle, like most people.
 I’m human.
 I’m owning that I am so far from perfect I might not even know how to spell it!